Canada’s vaccine agreements: A strategy to cover all bases

 Vaccine Task Force scouted the world for vaccines to buy

 Canada’s vaccine planning began in April 2020, when the government created the COVID-19 Vaccine Task Force.
-This team of experts was asked to develop medical and health advice based on a review of the emerging science and technology of the companies racing to develop vaccines to combat the coronavirus.
+This team of experts provided medical and health insight based on a review of the emerging science and technology of the companies racing to develop vaccines to combat the coronavirus.

-The task force tracked and sought out companies around the world working on vaccines and, in June, began identifying the most promising vaccines.
-It advised that the best approach for Canada was to diversify supply as much as possible with different types of vaccines, based on ones that looked most likely to work and be delivered the fastest.
+In June 2020, the task force began identifying the most promising vaccine candidates.
+It advised that the best approach for Canada was to diversify supply with different types of vaccines, based on ones that looked most likely to be effective and delivered the fastest.

-Based on the task force’s recommendations, the Public Health Agency of Canada decided which vaccines to buy.
-A vaccine procurement team, led by Public Services and Procurement Canada (PSPC), was assembled in early July to initiate negotiations with vaccine suppliers.
+Based on the recommendations of the task force, the Public Health Agency of Canada decided which vaccines to buy.
+A vaccine procurement team, led by Public Services and Procurement Canada (PSPC), was assembled in early July 2020 to initiate negotiations with vaccine suppliers.

 Advance purchase agreements to secure vaccine supply and mitigate risks

 Canada built its vaccine portfolio through APAs with 7 companies.
-The first 2 agreements, with Moderna and Pfizer, were announced in August, followed by similar agreements over the next 3 months with Johnson & Johnson, Novavax, Sanofi and GlaxoSmithKline, AstraZeneca and Medicago.
+The first 2 agreements, with Moderna and Pfizer, were announced in August 2020, followed by similar agreements with Johnson & Johnson, Novavax, Sanofi and GlaxoSmithKline, AstraZeneca and Medicago.
 None of the portfolio vaccines had a Canadian-based manufacturing capability at the time.

 In most cases, initial agreements were signed through memorandums of understanding and term sheets with international sources to secure access to an early vaccine supply for Canada, while providing time for the regulatory process and to work through complex terms and conditions with the manufacturers.